mohamadassaf96/Algorithms/README.md

 * SortedArrayToMinBST.cpp: Given a sorted array, builds the minimum height BST.
 O(n) time, O(logn) space.
 * CyclicSortedArray.cpp: Given a cyclic sorted array (Array that can be made sorted by shifting), finds the required shift amount.
 O(logn) time O(1) space.
 * HeapMaxK.cpp: Given an array representation of a heap, find the maximum k elements without modifying the array.
 O(k logk) time, O(k) space.
+* MaxQueue.cpp: Implementation of a queue with a max() operation.
+Max is returned in O(1), insertion worst case is O(n).

 # Notes
 * In all functions, I assumed valid input --checking is not necessary.